FuzailM10/IT-Support-Home-Lab/README.md

-# IT-Support-Home-Lab
+# IT Support Home Lab

 ## Overview

-This project demonstrates hands-on IT support skills using a home lab built on macOS.
+This project demonstrates hands-on IT support skills through a home lab environment built on macOS.
+The lab simulates common help desk tasks, including Windows administration, user management, and ticket resolution using industry-standard tools.

 ## Technologies